White Sox vs. Mariners Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez will look for his ninth straight game with a hit in this contest.
-During his last 10 outings he is batting .462 with six doubles, three home runs, a walk and 17 RBI.
+- Rodriguez hopes to build on an eight-game hitting streak in this matchup.
+In his last 10 outings he is batting .462 with six doubles, three home runs, a walk and 17 RBI.

 Rodríguez Recent Games